 Self-sacrifice, the hero thing, is an admired trait.
 We look up to people who risk, and sometimes lose, their lives for others.
 But how can this moral trait possibly be one that has any kind of evolutionary advantage?
 If it is genetic, it would seem that it would be selected against.
 Everyone who has it would die sooner than those who didn’t.

 Universal Moral Law

-So where does morality come from.
+So just what is the source of morality?
 It is possible that some aspects of morality have a survival benefit.
-It is likely that some aspect of morality are simply social conventions that we adopt either during our childhood, or upon entry into a new social circle.
+It is likely that some aspects of morality are simply social conventions that we adopt either during our childhood or upon entry into a new social circle.
 But neither of those can adequately account for all of the morality that humans wrestle with.
 A lot of our morality seems to come from outside of human culture or evolution.
 It is as if there were some form of universal moral code, or law, that impacts us from outside.